-5 tips to help you support someone with Cancer
+5 tips to help you support someone dealing with cancer

 Written by Rebecca van Dijk

 Rebecca van Dijk is a beautiful 33-year-old woman who was diagnosed with triple negative breast cancer last year.
 You can read about her incredible journey thus far here, and how naming her cancer gave her a way to seperate herself from it.

 Rebecca has come to know our amazing Support Crew Ambassador, Carole Oliver through the various online support groups they’re both members of.
 Carole told us about the awesome Rebecca and her 5 insightful and helpful tips on how to support a loved one.
 Rebecca has compiled and shared this on her online support groups as a way to help friends and family navigate a cancer diagnosis.

 Have you ever found yourself wanting to support someone going through a difficult time, but found yourself paralysed by the fear of doing the wrong thing?
 Yip – we’ve all been there right?

 Thanks to Rebecca, here’s some top tips to help you out: